Jake-Lahoff/Jake-Lahoff.github.io/final_project/index.md

 * The data collected was then transformed into WGS 84, and stored as a geojson file to be used through Qgis.
 * The geojson files were then uploaded into Qgis, where they were joined together to make one dataset.
 * The field calculator was then used to calculated change in population, and then to calculate the population change in percent
-* The resulting data is displayed on the following choropleth map.
+* These resulting data is displayed on the following choropleth map.

 <img src="images/vector.png"/>